Humboldt County, California

 The stairs seemed ancient, small ledges of rock covered in moss, lichen and fallen debris.
 They led up into the dark opening at the base of the tree where the redwood opened to accommodate them, widening as though it had been growing around the steps for a thousand years, enticing travelers to enter and explore its mysteries.
 We accepted the invitation.

 The steps climbed up and into the tree’s hollow, and then immediately descended again to vanish into the darkness underground.
-The beam of my headlamp revealed the staircase curving out of view in the shadows below us.
+Why headlamp’s beam revealed the staircase curving out of view in the shadows below us.
 We looked at each other there at the top of the stairs — to explore, or no?
 My companions flicked their own headlamps on in answer.
 Down we went.

 Not far beyond the curve the stairs leveled off to rocky floor.
 It was rough and uneven, but wide enough for two abreast.
 Rock fallen from the ceiling and walls littered the floor.
 The air felt cold and heavy, thick with moisture and the smell of rock and soil, like the very breath of Earth itself.